shi-yan/FreeWill/README.md

 The first goal of this project is matching https://github.com/karpathy/convnetjs feature wise.

 ## How to build
-So far, I have only tested on Ubuntu 16
+So far, I have only tested on Ubuntu 17.10

 I have been avoiding introducing dependencies to this project, but you need to have Qt5 to use it.

-Make sure you have also installed Qt5Websockets, this may not be included in Qt5Base
+Make sure you have also installed Qt5

-    sudo apt-get install libqt5websockets5-dev

 To build:

     mkdir build
     cd build
-    cmake .. -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_BUILD_TYPE=debug

-In case you want to specify which Qt5 to use (for example you want to build Qt yourself), do this to config this project:

-    CMAKE_PREFIX_PATH=/home/shiy/Qt/5.7/gcc_64 cmake ..  -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_BUILD_TYPE=debug
+    cmake .. -DCUDA_TOOLKIT_ROOT_DIR=/usr/local/cuda-9.2 -DCMAKE_PREFIX_PATH=/home/shiy/Qt/5.11.1/gcc_64 -DCMAKE_BUILD_TYPE=debug

 An example of building FreeWill on Mac OS with complex compiler setup: